Best time to go: 08/31 - 09/29

 There is something distinctly American about the humble apple.
-For this reason alone, it seems fitting that an apple festival has become such a large part of the cultural landscape in our nation’s capitol.
+For this reason alone, it seems fitting that an apple festival (every weekend in September at Great Country Farms) has become such a large part of the cultural landscape in our nation’s capitol.

 But before jumping into the apple festival, be sure to tour Bluemont Vineyard (directly across the street).
 You can take the free haywagon shuttle from GCF, but they’ll only take you to the apple orchards at the bottom of the hill.